yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

     "./mk8.png"
     >}}

+We're not experts in the benchmarking area, so hopefully this helps.

 Here are results of an RX 6600 and a GTX 1660 SUPER running a few games in OpenGL and Vulkan.
-22.6.1 represents the old OpenGL driver, 22.7.1 the new driver, Mesa is running radeonsi with the amdgpu kernel module for OpenGL, and RADV for Vulkan, and NVIDIA is running its currently latest Windows driver.
+22.6.1 represents the old infamous OpenGL driver, 22.7.1 is of course the new driver, Linux is represented by Mesa 22.1.3 running radeonsi with the amdgpu kernel module for OpenGL, and RADV for Vulkan, and NVIDIA is running its currently latest Windows driver.
-Remaining relevant hardware used is a 5600X and 16GB of RAM at 3600MHz, the GPU was run at PCIe 4.0 8x with Smart Access Memory enabled, although that won’t make a difference, more on that later.
+Remaining relevant hardware used is a 5600X and 16GB of RAM at 3600MHz, the RX 6600 was running at PCIe 4.0 8x with Smart Access Memory enabled, although that won’t make a difference, more on that later.
-Operating systems used are Windows 11 and Manjaro Linux, both up to date on their respective default stable branches. yuzu is on Mainline 1112, with GPU accuracy set to normal to make GPU driver bottlenecks easier to measure, 1X resolution multiplier and Default value for Anisotropic Filtering.
+Operating systems used are Windows 11 and Manjaro Linux, both up to date and on their respective default stable branches. yuzu is on Mainline 1112, with GPU accuracy set to normal to make GPU driver bottlenecks easier to measure, 1X resolution multiplier and Default value for Anisotropic Filtering.

 A single regression under investigation and reported to AMD aside (Xenoblade Chronicles 2 crashes loading Abble’s Fountain, the measuring spot, could be caused by some driver thread crash), performance is now very close to Vulkan numbers, be it either from AMD or Nvidia.